Generative and Protective AI for Content Creation

 Call for Demos

-We welcome submissions from artists, designers, and interdisciplinary researchers from academic prototypes and early-stage creative tools exploring human-AI collaboration, novel interfaces, or protective techniques integrated into creative tools.
+We welcome submissions that is (1) original and unpublished; (2) work-in-progress; (3) published at recent conferences or journals (e.g., ICML, ICLR, NeurIPS, CVPR, ICCV, TMLR, CHI, SIGGRAPH, etc.) from artists, designers, and interdisciplinary researchers from academic prototypes and early-stage creative tools exploring human-AI collaboration, novel interfaces, or protective techniques integrated into creative tools.
+If the paper was already published at a conference or journal, please explicitly provide the link/conference name to the paper.
 Topics of interest include, but not limited to:

 • AI-assisted (controllable) content creation (e.g., art, music, fashion, or performance)